 INEF is involved with the design and delivery of a number of outreach programs, including conferences and workshops, to interested parties throughout the world.
 Information shared through these outreach programs provide investigators employing environmental forensic techniques with the most current scientific information available to identify the source, age and timing of contaminant release to the environment.

-The combination of plenary presentations, and oral and poster technical sessions will provide an opportunity for people of all experiences to learn from environmental forensic experts practicing and/or studying in this field.
-Presentations from speakers with “real world experience” are encouraged along with example case studies.
+The theme of the conference is ‘Emerging Trends and New Technologies’ and the conference will provide an opportunity for people of all experiences to learn from environmental forensic experts practicing and/or studying in this field.

-In addition, we will host a full-day training course in Environmental Forensics targeted to scientists that wish to learn more about this area.
+In addition to the conference we will host a full-day training course in Environmental Forensics targeted to scientists that wish to learn more about this area.
 This course will be taught by internationally recognized leaders in the field.

-For further details relating to conference please refer to Forthcoming Events.
+For further details relating to conference please use the INEF Cambridge 2014 link.